 An HBR survey of 24 CEOs who’ve had success with diversity initiatives shows that successful diversity programs have leadership buy-in.
 As HBR quotes,

 “The CEOs we spoke with did not see diversity as a once-and-done initiative, nor did they hand off the responsibility for it to others.
 Rather, each of the 24, in his or her own way, approached inclusivity as a personal mission.”

 For most of these CEOs, diversity was not only a business imperative but a moral one as well.
 They led diversity initiatives because many of them were from diverse backgrounds themselves and thus, were familiar with the effects of discrimination.

 “My passion for diversity comes from the fact that I myself am diverse.
 There have been a hundred times when I have felt different from other people in the room or in the business”.

-Which is to say, the more diverse your leadership, the more your business will be comfortable with diversity.
+This is to say, the more diverse your leadership is, the more your business will be comfortable with diversity.
 If your senior executives are all from the same background, it is possible that they might unintentionally overlook the importance of diversity.

 Therefore, when initiating diversity programs, start from the top.
 Get leaders to fully commit to diversity.
 Only then will the rest of the organization follow.

 Diversity, by itself, simply means equal representation.
 But if equal representation isn’t followed by equal inclusion, you won’t bear the fruits of diversity.

 As Hugo Balta writes, “Diversity without inclusion is only skin deep”.